1. ORDERING AND PROVISION OF THE SERVICE

 4. INTELLECTUAL PROPERTY RIGHTS AND OWNERSHIP

 No right, title or interest in any intellectual property right transfers to the other party, except for the limited rights stated in the Agreement.
 Customer is not obligated to provide SoloStar or its Affiliates with any suggestions, enhancement requests, or other feedback about the Service or related technology.
 However, if Customer does provide any feedback to SoloStar, SoloStar may use and modify it without any restriction or payment.
+Customers also agree to participate in press announcements, case studies, trade shows, or other forms reasonably requested by Solostar.
+SoloStar is permitted to disclose that Customer is one of its customers to any third-party at its sole discretion, including but not limited to using Customer’s logo and service marks on its website and electronic and printed marketing materials.

 - Agreement Termination.
 Either party may terminate this ToU with a 30-day written notice of such intent to terminate.